-9. Call Back Pay.
+9. Call Back Pay and After-Hours Phone or Pager Instructions.

 Employees who are called to physically report to a worksite outside of their regular shift shall be paid for actual time worked, with a minimum of two (2) hours call-back, at the overtime rate.
 If call-back overlaps with regular work hours compensation shall not be paid twice for the same hours.
 Actual time worked shall be in minimum increments of fifteen minutes.